Skip to content

 $ file stockfish

-stockfish: ELF 64-bit LSB shared object, ARM aarch64, version 1 (SYSV), dynamically linked, interpreter /system/bin/linker64, with debug_info, not stripped
+stockfish: ELF 64-bit LSB shared object, ARM aarch64, ... with debug_info, not stripped

-Issuing the file command again shows that it has been stripped:
+Checking the file again shows it has been stripped:

 $ file stockfish